|Vintage Pulp||Dec 30 2015|

 Going nowhere fast in Harlem.

 Hell Up in Harlem premiered in the U.S. today in 1973.
 It was the sequel to Black Caesar, which had been a surprise hit in cinemas a mere ten months earlier.
 The rush to make a follow-up shows.
 Hell Up in Harlem is eleven different kinds of inept, a tableau of repellent characters, bad scripting, and poorly staged action.
 It's not as if ambitions were low here.
 The movie tells the story of a Harlem crime kingpin who becomes pitted against his devious and ambitious father, imparting the lesson that family relationships come apart like tissue paper if the profit motive is strong enough.
 Yes, there was a good movie in here somewhere, but it never quite gelled.
-However Hell Up in Harlem does feature some of the best promo photos we've seen from the blaxploitation genre, and we've posted a few just below.
-The time it will take you to look at these four photos ismore than the amount of time the fight scene lasts—another flaw of Hell Up in Harlem.
+However Hell Up in Harlem does feature an excellent promo poster painted by George Akimoto, and some of the best production photos we've seen from the blaxploitation genre, a few of which we've shared just below.
+The time it will take you to look at them ismore than the amount of time the fight scene lasts—another flaw of Hell Up in Harlem.
 The shots show star Fred Williamson in mortal combat with Mindi Miller, who appeared in many films, including Westworld, Body Double, and Amazons.
 You can find these images around the internet, and she's misidentified on every single one of those websites—even Getty Images—as Gloria Hendry, who she clearly isn't.
 We also have, below, a great nude promo of Williamson.
 About time we featured a naked guy, right?
 Well, don't blame us for the lack.
 They just didn't make much in the way of nude male promos back then—especially ones like this.
 And speaking of unexpected, what's that dark shape between Williamson's thighs?
 We bet he didn't plan on showing that.
 But don't let it entice into you watching the movie.
 Unless you're a true blaxploitation fan you'll probably regret it.

-New York CityHarlemHell Up in HarlemBlack CaesarWestworldBody DoubleAmazonsFred WilliamsonMindi MillerGloria Hendryblaxploitationposter artcinemamovie review
+New York CityHarlemHell Up in HarlemBlack CaesarWestworldBody DoubleAmazonsFred WilliamsonMindi MillerGloria HendryGeorge Akimotoblaxploitationposter artcinemamovie review